NahidurRahmanTamim/OTT-Platform---Customer-Purchase-Behaviour/README.md

-## OTT Platform Case Study - Customer Purchase Behavior Analysis
+## OTT Platform - Customer Purchase Behavior Analysis

 A data analysis project exploring how **coupons affect customer behavior** on an OTT platform - comparing users who joined **with** and **without** coupons.
 This notebook performs complete data preparation, merging, cleaning, and analysis using multiple Excel sheets.